dirambora/Spring-Reactive-Guide/README.md

 - The BodyInserter is an interface responsible for populating a ReactiveHttpOutputMessage body with a given output message and a context used during the insertion.
 - A Publisher is a reactive component in charge of providing a potentially unbounded number of sequenced elements.
-It’s an interface too, and the most popular implementations are Mono and Flux
+It’s an interface too, and the most popular implementations are Mono and Flux.